mmarco02/SWEN1-Semester-Project/Protocol.md

 I have made my own `PathUtils` Class which has methods to create Regex Pattern like `/api/users/(\d+)"/profile` so when creating the context in my `Server` Class i can write URLs for Endpoints like mentioned earlier.

+### Token Authentication
+Whenever a user that is already registered logs in successfully, a token consisting of the username and a random UUID is created
+(e.g. user1-abc123), this token must be sent as a HTTP Authentication Bearer for each following request.
+For this i persits the Tokens in the Databse with the creation date.
+Each Token has an expiration time of 24 hours, after which the User has to log in again.
+If a user already has an existing token and logs in again, the old token is overwritten by the new one.

 ### Json Parsing
 To make my objects ready to be send I have to parse them into a Json Stirng.
 For this i use my `JsonObect` Class that uses the `com.fasterxml.jackson` package.